fabricebrito/quickwin/README.md

 When developers package an EO Application, they are in fact packaging their own software, written in a specific programming language, as a containerized application (or a set of containerized applications), to be described as an EO Application Package using the CWL as described in the OGC proposed best practices.

-To achieve this, developers follow the steps described below.
+This tutorial will guide developers through step-by-step examples, demonstrating the process of creating EO Application Packages using CWL with a simple EO application for water bodies detection using the Normalised Difference Water Index (NDWI).

-* Prepare one or more container images containing the execution dependencies of the software.
+To facilitate this process, developers are guided through the tutorial using interactive Jupyter Notebooks to test the Application Package across various execution scenarios:

-* Prepare the CWL *CommandLineTool* document(s) wrapping the command line tool available in container(s).
+1) **Application**: it describes a simple EO application for water bodies detection using the Normalised Difference Water Index (NDWI).
+The application is written in Python and invoked with `CliRunner` from within the Notebook.
-* Prepare the CWL *Workflow* orchestrating CWL *CommandLineTool* document(s) wrapping the *CommandLineTool* available container(s).
+2) **Container**: it creates the container image containing the execution dependencies of the application developed in the previous Notebook, and it executes it in `bash` using `podman`.
-* Test the application package in one or more execution scenarios.
+3) **CommandLineTool**: it prepares the CWL *CommandLineTool* document(s) wrapping the command line tool available in container(s).

-This tutorial will guide you through step-by-step tutorials, demonstrating the process of creating EO Application Packages using CWL with a simple EO application for water bodies detection using the Normalised Difference Water Index (NDWI).
+4) **Workflow**: it prepares the CWL *Workflow* that orchestrates the *CommandLineTool* document(s) wrapping the command line tool available container(s).

 The webpage of the documentation is https://eoap.github.io/quickwin.